adjtomo/seisflows/docs/index.rst

    Major backwards-incompatible changes from the legacy codebase include:

       -  > complete shift to Python3.7 source code, abandoning Python2 support
+      -  > reworked internal architecture to be more 'Pythonic'
       -  > richer source code emphasizing readability and standards
       -  > a new command line tool for improved package control
       -  > redesigned, dynamically-generated parameter file